MicrosoftDocs/ATADocs/ATPDocs/remediation-actions.md

 To perform any of the [supported actions](#supported-actions), you need to:

 - Configure the account that Microsoft Defender for Identity will use to perform them.
-For more information, see [Microsoft Defender for Identity action accounts](manage-action-accounts.md).
+By default, the Microsoft Defender for Identity sensor installed on a domain controller will impersonate the *LocalSystem* account of the domain controller and perform the above actions.
+However, you can change this default behavior by [setting up a gMSA account](manage-action-accounts.md) and scope the permissions as you need.

 - Be signed into Microsoft Defender XDR to with relevant permissions.
-For Active Directory recommendations, you'll need a **Security Administrator** or **Security Operator** role.
-For Entra ID recommendations, you'll need a **Global Administrator** role.
+For Defender for Identity actions, you'll need a custom role with **Response (manage)** permissions.
+For more information, see [Create custom roles with Microsoft Defender XDR Unified RBAC](/microsoft-365/security/defender/create-custom-rbac-roles).

 ## Supported actions

-The following actions can be performed directly on the user account:
+The following Defender for Identity actions can be performed directly on your on-premises identities:

 - **Disable user in Active Directory**: This will temporarily prevent a user from signing in to the on-premises network.
 This can help prevent compromised users from moving laterally and attempting to exfiltrate data or further compromise the network.

 - **Reset user password** – This will prompt the user to change their password on the next logon, ensuring that this account can't be used for further impersonation attempts.

-Depending on your Microsoft Entra ID roles, you may see additional Microsoft Entra ID remediations, such as resetting user passwords and confirming that a user is compromised.
+Depending on your Microsoft Entra ID roles, you may see additional Microsoft Entra ID action, such as requiring users to sign in again and confirming a users as compromised.
 For more information, see [Remediate risks and unblock users](/entra/id-protection/howto-identity-protection-remediate-unblock).

-> [!NOTE]
-> By default, the Microsoft Defender for Identity sensor installed on a domain controller will impersonate the *LocalSystem* account of the domain controller and perform the above actions.
-However, you can change this default behavior by [setting up a gMSA account](manage-action-accounts.md) and scope the permissions as you need.

-Currently, this feature requires the account signed into Microsoft Defender XDR to possess the **Security Administrator** or **Security Operator** roles.

 ## Related videos